TrelisResearch/one-click-llms/README.md

 Advanced inferencing scripts (incl. for function calling) are available for purchase [here](https://trelis.com/enterprise-server-api-and-inference-guide/).

 > Note: vLLM runs into issues sometimes if the pod template does not have the correct CUDA drivers.
-Unfortunately there is know way to know when picking a GPU.
+Unfortunately there is no way to know when picking a GPU.
 An issue has been raised [here](https://github.com/vllm-project/vllm/issues/2393).
 As an alternative, you can run TGI (and even query in openai style, guide [here](https://github.com/huggingface/text-generation-inference/commit/0eabc83541225979209ff7183b4b4442e47adf92#diff-5b4ec6c8005e6b142ac974571bb8dc557a9bb7ab7c3d0b09554dfc9cc50dcf0b)).
 TGI is faster than vLLM and recommended in general.

 ## Runpod One-Click Templates
 To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio).
 Trelis is also supported by a 1-2% commission by your use of one-click templates.